Flier123/UA-HLR/README.md

 python image_target_of_oh_vs.py --cfg "cfgs/domainnet126/uahlr.yaml" SETTING.S 0 SETTING.T 1
 ```
-We also provide the pre-trained target model weights obtained using the proposed UA-HLR method, which correspond to the results reported in our paper.
+We also provide the trained target model weights obtained using the proposed UA-HLR method, which correspond to the results reported in our paper.
 These weights can be downloaded from [here](https://drive.google.com/drive/folders/1ZDJeKPx0dfG5Qm3qvDISILNVOJid12la?usp=sharing) and can be used to reproduce the experimental results.

 ## Acknowledgements